 With a few days to kill before joining friends on their yacht and landing in NY latish in the evening, it’s great to make our way to the pre-booked accommodation in Brooklyn.

-Staying in a room in a great basement on 1322 E 14th St 1-B3, with shared bathrooms and a communal kitchen, is much cheaper for long-term travellers than crippling hotel prices.
+Staying in a great basement room on 1322 E 14th St 1-B3, with shared bathrooms and a communal kitchen, is much cheaper for long-term travellers than crippling hotel prices.
 (Sadly, the 2019 update is that this particular accommodation is no longer available.)

 Little did we know that it’s the Jewish New Year tomorrow.
-So, as we’re in Brooklyn’s Jewish quarter and it’s a holiday, everything is closed for this weekend and possibly longer.
+As we’re in Brooklyn’s Jewish quarter and it’s a holiday, everything is closed for the weekend and possibly longer.

 Scouring the neighbourhood endlessly for food – you wouldn’t think it’s this difficult to eat in the US.
 Finally stumbling on an open pizza bar serving massive but ordinary pizzas, this fills the spot.

 If you want to experience the real New York, then head to the borough of Brooklyn for a raw taste of local life, without pretences.

 Tomorrow’s quest is to find the FedEx office in Manhattan that’s holding the NFL tickets for the Boston game.
 Yes, another little side-trip whilst we’re in the US.

 Brooklyn is about 30-minutes on the Subway to Manhattan and a pleasant trip, especially crossing the Brooklyn Bridge.